WDI-SEA/notes/15-python/python-django-cheatsheet/readme.md

 # Django Cheatsheet
-As much as Python and Django strive to be readable and strive to configure things "explicitly" rather than "implicitly" there's still a lot of code we have to remember out of thing air.
+As much as Python and Django strive to be readable and strive to configure things "explicitly" rather than "implicitly" there's still a lot of code we have to remember out of thin air.
 This cheatsheet aims to help you there.

 We try to put good stuff in this cheatsheet but it doesn't have everything!
 Refer to this repo to see a fully-fleshed out Django app: